conan-io/docs/reference/config_files/conan.conf.rst

 On Windows:

 - It is recommended to assign it to some unit, e.g. map it to X: in order to avoid hitting the 260 chars path name length limit).
-- Also see the :ref:`short_paths docs<short_paths_reference>` to know more about how to mitigate the limitation of 260 chars path name length limit.
+- Also see the :ref:`short_paths docs<attribute_short_paths>` to know more about how to mitigate the limitation of 260 chars path name length limit.
 - It is recommended to disable the Windows indexer or exclude the storage path to avoid problems (busy resources).

 .. note::